Here are some links to useful websites:

 Persons who may be feeling depressed or suicidal or equally for a family member or friend who is concerned about a loved one.

 Mary A. O’ Connor (Co-ordinator) Ivy House, New Street Carpark Killarney Co.
 Kerry

 The Killarney VTOS programme under the auspices of Kerry Education Services gives individuals the opportunity to learn and acquire knowledge in a wide range of interesting subjects including computers (ECDL) in a relaxed and adult environment.
 Killarney VTOS recognize the importance of learning as a life-long process and makes this possible through its flexible structure and varied course content.
 Following an up-grading of skills, new opportunities should become available which will enable a participant to either return to the work force or progress to third level or further education.

-Request your repeat prescription renewal below
+Request your repeat prescriptions below